zhuy16/learning_notes/00_forBiologistBeginners.md

 Python is more for general purpose and recently adapted for data science.
 It is more for machine learning and deep learning.

 **4) Graphical user interface(GUI) tools** (mostly not free)

+**5) Web-based tools and databases.

+For example, there are David, Toppgene and Webgestalt and ReviGO for gene ontology analysis, Galaxy for RNA-seq anlysis, String for protein-protein interaction, etc.

 # misconception